Dear BFS Community,

-College Board has confirmed AP exams will go ahead following a modified format.
+College Board has confirmed AP exams go ahead following a modified format.

-The exams will be taken online, at home, and last 45-minutes.
+The exams take place online, at home, and last 45-minutes.

 The exam content has been truncated, Your child’s teacher is aware of these changes and will be preparing them accordingly.

 How can I support my child emotionally during this time?

 We know this global health situation poses many challenges for families.
 We would like to reinforce the message that you are not alone.